hypervel/hypervel.org/docs/docs/events.md

 }
 ```

 If your event listener methods are defined within the subscriber itself, you may find it more convenient to return an array of events and method names from the subscriber's `subscribe` method.
-Laravel Hyperf will automatically determine the subscriber's class name when registering the event listeners:
+Hypervel will automatically determine the subscriber's class name when registering the event listeners:

 ```php
 <?php